-Ann Le Couteur is the Professor of Child and Adolescent Psychiatry at Newcastle University and an Honorary Consultant Child and Adolescent Psychiatrist for Northumberland, Tyne & Wear NHS Trust where she leads the North East Regional Complex Neurodevelopmental Disorders Service.
+Ann Le Couteur is the Professor of Child and Adolescent Psychiatry at Newcastle University and has more than 25 years experience in assessment, diagnosis, management and treatment of Autism Spectrum Disorders (ASD) and other complex mental health disorders in children, young people, adults and families/carers.
+She is an Honorary Consultant Child and Adolescent Psychiatrist for Northumberland, Tyne & Wear NHS Trust where she leads the North East Regional Complex Neurodevelopmental Disorders Service and lead Lifespan ASD and Transition services within Newcastle Tyne and Wear NHS Foundation Trust.
 Her clinical and research work has focused on understanding the aetiology, assessment, diagnosis, management and treatment of Autism Spectrum Disorders (ASD) and other complex mental health disorders (such as Early Onset Bipolar Disorder) in children, young people, adults and their families/carers.
 She co-leads the Newcastle University Autism Research Team within the Lifecourse, Development and Ageing Group, Institute of Health & Society, co-ordinating programmes of work studying the genetics of ASD and the broader autism phenotype; the development of assessment and outcome measures across the lifespan; evaluation of interventions for children and families; and the promotion of evidence based models of best practice for ASD services including transition to adult services.
+She leads clinical and research training courses in use of Autism Diagnostic Observation Schedule (ADOS) both in UK and further afield.

 Professor Le Couteur is one of the authors of Autism Diagnostic Interview-Revised (ADI-R)(1996,2003), an internationally recognised trainer for the Autism Diagnostic Observation Schedule (ADOS) and led the British Twin Study of Autism (1995,1996).
 She chaired the work for The National Autism Plan for Children (2003) in the UK; is a member of two ASD NICE guideline development groups (2011; 2013), and was an external advisor to the Department of Health Adult Autism Strategy/Statutory Guidance (2009,2010).
-She co-leads (with Jeremy Parr) the International Molecular Genetic Study of Autism Consortium (IMGSAC) and is a member of the Autism Genome Project, she sits on the scientific/medical advisory board of several UK research charities for individuals young people with complex needs (including Autism Spectrum Disorders).
+She sits on the scientific/medical advisory board of several UK research charities for individuals young people with complex needs (including Autism Spectrum Disorders).

 BSc.
 (Hons) Psychology London University 1974